 International Winter Wonderland at Centennial Olympic Park (November 22, 2019–January 5, 2020)

 Every winter, the Centennial Olympic Park in Atlanta glows with thousands of lights illuminating its dark corners.
-The 21-acre park famous for its 1996 summer Olympics legacy, features ice skating and unique outdoor atmosphere of the winter holidays.
+The 21-acre park is was built for the 1996 summer Olympics and features ice skating and the unique outdoor atmosphere of the winter holidays.
 Throughout the holiday season, the Park is home to two events with an international twist (hence the name International Winter Wonderland)—the Chinese Lantern Festival and the Atlanta Christkindl Market.
-Atlanta Chinese Lantern Festival 2019 edition runs from November 22, 2019 to January 5, 2020 under the theme "Into the Wild", and features handcrafted lanterns of about 25 kinds of animals.
+Atlanta Chinese Lantern Festival 2019 edition runs from November 22, 2019 to January 5, 2020 under the theme "Into the Wild", and features handcrafted lanterns of about twenty-five kinds of animals.

 Atlanta Christkindl Market (November 21–December 24, 2019)

-For Christmasy spirit, stop by the traditional German Christkindl Market and enjoy authentic holiday food and beverages.
-There is a great variety of gifts, snow shows and free daily entertainment.
+For Christmas spirit, stop by the traditional German Christkindl Market and enjoy authentic German holiday food and beverages.
+There is a great variety of gifts, snow shows, and free daily entertainment.
 Centennial Olympic Park, close to downtown Atlanta, is famous for its iconic Fountain of Rings, The Spectacular, the Quilt Plazas, and much more.